HemanthJabalpuri/AndroidEmulator_without_Studio/cmdline-tools-3.0/README.md

 Make a folder named something for SDK like `AndroidSDK`.
 Create a folder called cmdline-tools in it.
-Download and decompress SDK commandline-tools from https://dl.google.com/android/repository/commandlinetools-linux-6858069_latest.zip -o tools.zip in it.
+Download and decompress SDK commandline-tools from https://dl.google.com/android/repository/commandlinetools-linux-6858069_latest.zip in it.
 We will get another cmdline-tools folder.
 Rename it to respective version here `3.0`.

 Then run below